 - She led the effort to rezone the Buckhead Village which incorporated cutting edge form based zoning code and was adopted with no opposition from the community,

 - She led the creation of the Buckhead Collection Greenspace Plan, which identified the need for 106 acres of greenspace to be added to the community,

 - She has acquired 10 acres of new park space for the City of Atlanta

 - She led the design and development of a 5.2 mile multiuse trail along GA400 which is currently under construction and adds 13 acres of new park land to the City.

 - She led the rezoning effort for the commercial core of the community which is redefining the future of the community.

 - She brokered the first partnership between the State DOT and City of Atlanta to use highway right-of-way for parks.

 Kym Estis offers over 20 years of business development and fundraising experience to Livable Buckhead.
 She began her career in environmental consulting and management consulting in Washington DC, where she authored a book of case studies on recycling programs and solid waste management.
 Upon moving to Georgia, Kym transitioned those management skills into a successful career working with a variety of nonprofits as a fundraiser and as a consultant specializing in fundraising, strategic planning, and nonprofit communication.

-A resident of Buckhead, Kym is an active community volunteer and has supported nonprofits around Georgia in several capacities, including PTA president, soccer coach, board member, and event chair.
+A resident of Buckhead, Kym is an active community volunteer and has supported nonprofits around Georgia in several capacities, including PTA president, soccer coach, board officer, and event chair.
 She is a graduate of Leadership Georgia and Leadership Greater Washington (DC).
-Kym joined Livable Buckhead in September and will lead the organization’s fundraising activities, focused on community engagement and a capital campaign to support PATH400.
+Kym joined Livable Buckhead in September 2014 to lead the organization’s fundraising activities, focused on community engagement and the capital campaign to support PATH400.